jdblack/odoo_docker/README.md

 Use this hook to run any custom bash commands right before Odoo starts up.
 Simply mount your script to `/hook_setup`.

+> [!INFO]
-*Note:* This script runs even if you’re using the image as a command-line utility (e.g., `scaffold`) and executes before the `wait-for-psql` script, so it doesn't guarantee that the database is reachable.
+> This script runs even if you’re using the image as a command-line
+> utility (e.g., `scaffold`) and executes before the `wait-for-psql`
+> script, so it doesn't guarantee that the database is reachable.

 # Development with this image

-You can use this image as a development environment, and debug your code.
+You can use this image as a development environment and debug and test your code.
 This assumes you have the [PyCharm Odoo](https://plugins.jetbrains.com/plugin/13499-odoo) plugin by Trịnh Anh Ngọc.

 If you dont already have it, consider it, its excellent!

+> [!INFO]
+> Expand this section for detailed instructions on how to use this image with your IDE

 <details><summary>Use this image as a development environment w/ Breakpoints</summary>